7 Secrets of the Original Ford Mustang

 The very first Mustang sold to a human being

-Gail Wise, then a 22 year old recent college graduate and own the first Ford Mustang ever purchased.
-She bought it in 1964 two days before 1964.5 Mustangs were supposed to on sale, and driving it room stopped traffic as drivers and pedestrians strained to get a better look.
-After being parked in the garage for 27 years her husband Tom finally got around to restoring it.
+Gail Wise, then a 22 year old recent college graduate became the owner of the first ever Ford Mustang.
+She bought it in 1964, two days before 1964 Mustangs were supposed to on sale, and when she was driving it she stopped traffic as drivers and pedestrians strained to get a better look at her new car.
+After being parked in the garage for 27 years, her husband Tom finally got around to restoring it.

 What a deal!

 The list price for a 1965 Mustang was $2,320.96 – or about $16,800 when adjusted for inflation.
 Of course today’s cars are much safer with crumple zones, anti-lock brakes, and airbags in every nook and cranny, and today’s most powerful engines emit fewer hydrocarbons into the atmosphere than even the base straight six-cylinder engine.

 Right from the start, Ford offered buyers a choice of four different engines in the 1964.5 model year.
 Base was the 170 CID 101 hp straight-6 cylinder engine, a 260 V8 producing 164 horsepower with a two-barrel, a 210 horsepower 289 V-8, and beginning in June, the powerful K-Code 4 barrel carb, solid lifter, 289 CID 271 hp V-8 engine.